 In addition to Terri Pelton, the Child and Youth Advocate, who chairs the SLT, the committee members are:

-Bolu joined the Office of the Child and Youth Advocate as Director, Strategic Support on March 22, 2021.
+Bolu joined the Office of the Child and Youth Advocate in March 2021.
 She is responsible for leading the provision of a range of administrative and business services in the areas of finance and budgeting, business planning, human resources, administrative and accommodation services, information management and technology, and quality assurance activities.

 Bolu has over 17 years of experience in diverse technical and management roles within the private and public sectors.
 Prior to joining the OCYA, she held the position of Director, Financial Reporting and Operations in the Ministry of Jobs, Economy and Innovation.
 She is equipped with broad enterprise, business and leadership skills, and brings to the role a solid experience in corporate strategic support.